How are jobs changing?

 Injecting randomness when re-generating a short message over and over again (based on the same prompt), for variety, maintaining interest in the post if it is repeated.

 AI art generators can create unique art, to go along with a blog post.
-I've reflected whether taking this up as a hobby would constitute creativity, or be too costly and technical.
+I've reflected whether taking this up as a hobby would constitute creativity or not, but AI art can help to visualize unreal visions.
+Please use Canva instead of an LLM to create a poster, as GenAI is much more resource-intensive.

 Due to hallucination, one should not rely on LLMs for accuracy, if asking it to re-format text!
 If you think I'm missing something, feel free to comment on my LinkedIn post.